the-events-calendar/product-taskmaster/README.md

 ## Installing in a plugin

 This repository is meant to be installed via `npm install`.
-To enable that in a repository, simply run the following command:
+To enable that in a repository, first ensure you are running node 16 and npm 7 (this is necessary to install peer dependencies).
+Then, run the following command:

 ```
 npm install --save-dev @the-events-calendar/product-taskmaster@^2.0.0